labratjazzcat/aliquam/_posts/2017-06-05-roland-sp404sx-ptn-format.md

 5. 00 8C 00 00 00 00 00 00
 6. 00 01 00 00 00 00 00 00

 The last 2 lines of each pattern file are an end encoding in which the 3rd and 4th byte of the last line represent the length of the pattern in bars, in this case 1.
 Each bar in the SP-404SX is divided into 384 _ticks_.
-The following is an of n analysis he first line of the pattern file, .
+The following is an analysis of the first line of the pattern file, .

 <center>
 1. 60 5E 00 00 7F 40 00 3C